syedgalib/vs-code-extension-php-getter-and-setter/README.md

 ## Keybord shortcuts for inserting getter and setter

-The snippets has clipboard support, so any coppied text will be placed in the property name.
+The snippets has clipboard support, so any coppied text will be used as the property name in the inserted code.

 | Sortcut           | Description                                  |
 | ----------------- | -------------------------------------------- |